cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 - exists in: A relation between a site phase or bulk phase and a material in which they exist.
 - contained in: A relation that identifies that a gas phase or material is contained in a reaction mechanism.
 - has element: A relation that defines that a species or molecular entity contains a chemical element.
-2. specify that a Site Phase or Bulk Phase exists in a Material, a Gas Phase or Material is contained in a Reaction Mechanism and a Species has an Element.
+2. specify that a Site Phase or Bulk Phase exists only in a Material, a Gas Phase or Material is contained exactly in one Reaction Mechanism and a Species has an Element.
 3. impose a restriction on the exists in relation to express that when this relation is applied to any instance of Site Phase or Bulk Phase it can only be linked to an instance of Material.
 4. impose a cardinality restriction on the contained in relation to express that any instance of Gas Phase or Material must be linked to exactly 1 instance of Reaction Mechanism.